The Dark Side of Gravity: B=-1/A, The New Schwarzschild Solution

-The phenomenology is simple: masses living in the same form attract each other.
-Masses living in different forms repel each other, as if the mass living in the conjugate form contributes as a negative mass source from our side point of view.
+The phenomenology is simple: masses living in the same form (on the same side of gravity) attract each other.
+Masses living in conjugate forms repel each other, as if the mass living in the conjugate form contributes as a negative mass source from our side point of view.
 This is the same phenomenological stability as in the bimetric theory of JP Petit (Ref.~\refcite{petit} and \refcite{petit2} with references therein).
 This phenomenological stability is interesting to notice.
 Indeed, in GR we would naively expect a negative energy object to be attracted by a positive energy object, the latter being repeled by the former.
 They then would accelerate together for ever.
 Here such kind of phenomenological instability is also avoided since masses living in different forms just repel each other.
-Yet, from the point of view of each form, this is really the interaction between a positive mass and a negative mass.
+Yet, from the point of view of each form, this is really the interaction between a local positive mass and an invisible negative mass from the dark side of gravity.

-\item Causality
+\subsection{Causality}